rowlandcoping/lost-king-part1/README.md

 and sharing it via social channels like Discord and Slack or, in the office environment, via e-mail.

 - Instant Access:  Office users in particular want to be able to click a button and get stuck in during their lunchbreak, without lots of interim steps
-- Character Creation:  Conversely, those with an interest in RPG games generally might like to have some input in this side of things
+- Character Creation:  Conversely, those with an interest in RPG games generally might like to have some input in this side of things - at the very least featuring their own choice of name.
 - Attractive/retro visuals: People want a visual and user engagement experience that adds value from the off.
 There is a huge appetite for retro gaming these days.
 - Low attention span:  It's unlikely the majority of users will have time for a wall of text.
 Things will have to be to the point.
 There are so many other things they could be wasting their time on!
 - Make a difference:  users will want plenty of opportunities to influence gameplay, without having to micromanage.
 They are lazy, but they like to be in control.